Oberhausen Hauptbahnhof: History

 The station was opened in 1847 as part of the trunk line of the former Cologne-Minden Railway Company.
 The first station building at its present location—a simple half-timbered building and loading facility—was named after the nearby Schloss Oberhausen (palace) and opened on 15 May 1847.
 It was the first station on the territory of the former Bürgermeisterei of Borbeck; the city of Oberhausen did not exist at this time.
 The station initially serviced the developing heavy industry, centred on the Gutehoffnungshütte steel works.
 The entrepreneur Franz Haniel had influence with the Prussian government and the railway company and gained a rail connection to the Lipper heath, now central Oberhausen.
-After the opening of the station as the company relocated the Altenberg zinc smelter near to the station.
+After the opening of the station, the company relocated the Altenberg zinc smelter near to the station.

 In 1850, the administration of the Zeche Concordia colliery was established in the station building.
 In 1854, a more elaborate station building was erected.
 In 1866, the entrance building of the Bergisch-Märkische Railway Company station was built only a few metres away.
 Other railway companies and new lines were built subsequently.

-Until 1880, Oberhausen has become one of the most important railway junctions in the Ruhr area (including Oberhausen West yard, Osterfeld yard was at that time still independent).
+By 1880, Oberhausen had become one of the most important railway junctions in the Ruhr area (including Oberhausen West yard, Osterfeld yard was at that time still independent).
 In the wake of the nationalisation of the Prussian railways in the early 1880s, lines were connected and central stations were established where possible.
 The Bergisch-Märkische and Cologne-Minden stations were merged in 1888 into a prestigious new station with tunnels connecting the platforms.